sitecorelabs/xmcloud-foundation-head-dev/README.md

 ## QUICK START

-1. Copy your license file to the license folde:
+1. Copy your license file to the license folder

 2. In an ADMIN terminal: